SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 #### Exploit Analysis

-Before running this exploit, we will examine it to see how it works:
+Before running this exploit, we will examine it to see how it works\:

 ![](/reports/Wreath/image14.png)

 As can be seen from the image above, the password field is most likely vulnerable (as it turns out, the username field is also vulnerable).
 The python script injects PHP code into the password field, and the web server executes it.
-This critical vulnerability was caused by passing unsanitized user input into an exec function[[5]](#ftnt5):
+This critical vulnerability was caused by passing unsanitized user input into an exec function[[5]](#ftnt5)\:

 ![](/reports/Wreath/image15.png)